 A picture is worth a thousand words

-A picture tells a story just as well as a large amount of descriptive text.
+A picture tells a story just as well as, if not better than, a lot of written words.

 This phrase emerged in the USA in the early part of the 20th century.
 Its introduction is widely attributed to Frederick R. Barnard, who published a piece commending the effectiveness of graphics in advertising with the title "One look is worth a thousand words", in Printer's Ink, December 1921.
 Barnard claimed the phrase's source to be oriental by adding "so said a famous Japanese philosopher, and he was right".

 Printer's Ink printed another form of the phrase in March 1927, this time suggesting a Chinese origin:

 "Chinese proverb.
 One picture is worth ten thousand words."

 The arbitrary escalation from 'one thousand' to 'ten thousand' and the switching from Japan to China as the source leads us to smell a rat with this derivation.
 In fact, Barnard didn't introduce the phrase - his only contribution was the incorrect suggestion that the country of origin was Japan or China.
 This has led to another popular belief about the phrase, that is, that it was coined by Confucius.
 It might fit the Chinese-sounding 'Confucius he say' style, but the Chinese derivation was pure invention.

 Many things had been thought to be 'worth ten thousand words' well before pictures got in on the act; for example: